spcrepeau/Docker-Stack/media_manangement/README.md

+# recyclarr
+## secrets.yaml
-* The recyclarr/.env has been stripped of all personal information.
+* The file been stripped of all personal information.
+* The *_base_url values should be in the http://hostname:port format